Pragith/pragith/pragith-net/app/content/blog/2022/2022-04-14-reverse-etl-closing-loop.md

 We bought a dedicated Reverse ETL tool (Census).
 It handles the diffing, the retries, and the API quotas.

 The Data Warehouse is no longer just a reporting engine.
 It is now part of the production application stack.
 If the warehouse goes down, the sales team cannot work.

+## What I Would Standardize

+Once you push data back into operational tools, you need a contract for it.
+We now document field ownership and refresh cadence the same way we document an API.

+I would also add monitoring around "time to action."
+If a churn score updates but the sales system does not reflect it within an hour, that is a production incident, not a data bug.